LLMPersonalization/360Brew-V1/README.md

 <p align=center><a href=''>Paper Link</a></p>

 ## 1. What is 360Brew
-360Brew is a research project that aims to close the gap between general Large Language Models (LLM) and Personalization tasks including ranking and retreival tasks.
-The name 360Brew reflects the model’s aim to provide a 360-degree (all-encompassing) solution for personalization and recommendation tasks, while “Brew” conveys the idea of mixing or combining diverse tasks and data sources into a single, unified foundation.
+360Brew is model that closes the gap between general Large Language Models (LLM) and Personalization tasks including ranking and retreival tasks.
+The name 360Brew reflects the model’s aim to provide a 360-degree (all-encompassing) solution for personalization, while “Brew” conveys the idea of mixing or combining diverse tasks and data sources into a single, unified foundation.

 ## 2. Example of Model Input Prompt
+The following is a toy example of 360Brew input for solving a job recommendation task.
+Note that the member and job data used in this example are entirely fictional.
 <table style="background-color: lightgray; width: 100%; border-collapse: collapse;">
 <tr>
   <td><b>Instruction:</b><br>